wp-plugins/quatriceps/readme.txt

 A Tetragy ID is necessary and may be obtained from https://tetragy.com/.
 Accounts are necessary to allocate resources and prevent abuse of user and network services.
 Links to the Tetragy Limited privacy policy and terms of service may be found at the bottom of tetragy.com and all subdomains.

 1. Download and unzip the Wordpress Quatriceps zip file to your `/wp-content/plugins/` directory.
-2. Whitelist your server IP addresses or disable enforcing at `math.tetragy.com/user`.
+2. Whitelist your server IP addresses or disable enforcing at https://math.tetragy.com/user.
 3. Visit the Quatriceps settings page of your Wordpress site to configure your ID.
 4. Use Shortcode in your posts to include a Quatriceps operation.
 For example: `[quatriceps com="addition"]`.
+For additional information about Shortcode visit http://codex.wordpress.org/Shortcode.

 == Frequently Asked Questions ==